apolo-datio/academy-1/languages/python.md

 - [PyDev](http://www.pydev.org/)

 ## MOOC
-- [Learn to Program Using Python](https://www.edx.org/course/learn-program-using-python-utarlingtonx-cse1309x): Edx course, focused in Python principles.
+- [Learn to Program Using Python](https://www.edx.org/course/learn-program-using-python-utarlingtonx-cse1309x): EDX course, focused on Python principles.
 - [Learn to Program and Analyze Data with Python](https://www.coursera.org/specializations/python): This Specialization created by the University of Michigan will introduce fundamental programming concepts including data structures, networked application program interfaces, and databases, using the Python programming language. :star:
 - [Introduction to Python](https://www.codecademy.com/learn/python): Introduction to the basics concepts of Python programming.
 - [Applied Data Science with Python Specialization](https://www.coursera.org/specializations/data-science-python): The 5 courses in this University of Michigan specialization introduce learners to data science through the Python programming language.  :star: